IN THIS ARTICLE

 PhysX Shape Collider Component

-Although the PhysX Shape Collider is similar to the PhysX Collider component, you might want to use the PhysX Shape Collider instead in these scenarios:
+Although the PhysX Shape Collider is similar to the PhysX Collider component, you might prefer to use the PhysX Shape Collider in these scenarios:

 - The shape information defined by the Shape component is used elsewhere in code or script.
-For example, the shape defines another volume, such as an audio volume or fog volume, and you want to keep the collider geometry and volume synchronized.
+For example, the shape defines another volume, such as an audio volume, and you want to keep the collider geometry and volume synchronized.

 - You want to use a Shape component such as Polygon Prism Shape that is not provided by PhysX Collider.